cast-org/figuration/site/5.0/layout/breakpoints.md

 ## Breakpoint Nomenclature

 Since Figuration is developed to be mobile first by default, we have created our class naming structure to **not** use the smallest breakpoint designation, except for a few certain instances.
-However, this is configurable for custom builds by overriding `$enable-bp-smallest` option referenced in the [Global Options]({{ site.path }}/{{ version.docs }}/get-started/options/#global-options) settings.

 Classes that apply to all breakpoints, from `xs` to `xl`, have no breakpoint abbreviation in them.
 This is because those classes are applied from `min-width: 0` and up, and thus are not bound by a media query.
 The remaining breakpoints, however, do include a breakpoint abbreviation.